 If you already own a tripod for your DSLR, point-and-shoot, or mirrorless camera, there’s no need to purchase another tripod for iPhone photography.
-You’ll just need a simple mount to attach your iPhone to the tripod, such as this Glif iPhone tripod attachment.
+You’ll just need a simple iPhone tripod mount to attach your phone to the tripod, such as this Glif iPhone tripod attachment.

 Alternatively you can purchase an iPhone case that has a built-in tripod mount that screws straight onto the tripod.